 Experienced physics instructors thoroughly reviewed every chapter of this book, and reviewers' comments resulted in substantive changes-and sometimes in major rewrites to the first drafts of the manuscript.
 We list all these reviewers below.
 But first, special thanks are due to several individuals who made exceptional contributions to the quality and in some cases the very existence of this book.
-First is Professor problems can be assigned with numerical answers and randomized values (with sig fig feedback) or solutions.

-• Pearson eText is available through MasteringPhysics[®].
+First is Professor • Pearson eText is available through MasteringPhysics[®], either automatically when MasteringPhysics[®] is packaged with new books or as a purchased upgrade online.
 Allowing students access to the text wherever they have access to the Internet, Pearson eText comprises the full text with additional interactive features.
 Users can search for words or phrases, create notes, highlight text, bookmark sections, click on definitions to key terms, and launch PhET simulations and video tutor demonstrations as they read.